chanbot5000/geocoder/README.md

 	-change point styling

-Current Version - 0.5
+Current Version - 0.5.1
+*bug fixes

+UPDATES
+v0.5.0
 *Upload CSV and geocoding records working
 *Need to break it to find bugs, but records geocode if properly formatted CSV is uploaded

-UPDATES
 v0.4.2
 *Zoom to most recent point when Undo clicked, zoom to full extent when no points exist